onurozer/simplematters.co/_posts/2021-01-26-marketing-research.md

 ### Google Tools

-Google Search yields tremendous amount of information about your market and competitors.
 [Google Trends](https://trends.google.com/trends) gives you high level insights about what people are searching for.
 [Google Scholar](https://scholar.google.com) lets you search academic papers.
 The data may not always be recent or accurate, but it's fast, cheap and useful for approximation.

 ### Social Media

 [Facebook Groups](http://facebook.com/groups/), [Twitter Search](https://twitter.com/explore), [LinkedIn](https://www.linkedin.com), [Quora](https://quora.com) and [Reddit](https://www.reddit.com) are full of people asking questions and offering solutions.
-Social media can be a gold mine of information but keep in mind: you're only reaching a subset of people who are active on social media, not your entire market.
+Social media can be a gold mine of information but keep in mind: you're only reaching people who are active on social media, not your entire market.

 ### Company Websites